evoraglobal/sieraapi-docs/source/includes/_action-plans.md

 **Response Body**

-The response body will be a list of action plans which are associated with the asset specified by the assetId parameter.
+The response body will be the action plan associated with the specified actionId parameter.

 | Attribute               | Type and description                                                                                                                   |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |